cosmos/relayer/docs/advanced_usage.md

 > This auto-update functionality is specifically useful on low trafficked paths where messages aren't regularly being relayed.

-Alternitavely, you can choose to update clients more frequently by using the `--time-threshold` flag when running the `rly start` command.
+Alternatively, you can choose to update clients more frequently by using the `--time-threshold` flag when running the `rly start` command.

 Example: